memgraph/docs/docs/tutorials/implement-custom-query-module-in-python.md

 ### Testing the write procedure

-Save the query module, switch to **Query Execution** and run the following queries, or any others you want to try out:
+Save the query module, switch to **Query Execution** and call the procedure using the clause `CALL`, then calling the right module and procedure within it (`backpacking.new_city`).
+List all arguments except the whole graph inside brackets, and at the end YIELD all the results:

 ```
 CALL backpacking.new_city("Zagreb", "Croatia") YIELD *;